awsdocs/amazon-route53-docs/doc_source/monitoring-resolver-with-cloudwatch.md

 The `AWS/Route53Resolver` namespace includes the following metrics for Route 53 Resolver endpoints\.

 **EndpointHealthyENICount**
  The number of elastic network interfaces in the `OPERATIONAL` status\.
-This means that the Amazon VPC network interfaces for the endpoint \(specified by `EndpointId`\) are correctly configured and able to pass inbound or outbound DNS queries between your network and resolver\.
+This means that the Amazon VPC network interfaces for the endpoint \(specified by `EndpointId`\) are correctly configured and able to pass inbound or outbound DNS queries between your network and Resolver\.
 Valid statistics: Minimum, Maximum, Average
 Units: Count